-Resource Delivery Partners Summary Additional linked resources Other resources (not GEF projec t outputs) Biodiversity Landscape Analysis To be released later in 2023 Textile Exchange, The Fashion Pact, Conservation International A collaboration between Textile Exchange, The Fashion Pact and Conservation International, this framework helps fashion businesses understand, communicate and invest in biodiversity.
+Resource Delivery Partners Summary Additional linked resources Resources independent of the 7 Transforming the Fashion Sector with Nature project Biodiversity Landscape Analysis Textile Exchange, The Fashion Pact, Conservation International A collaboration between Textile Exchange, The Fashion Pact and Conservation International, this framework helps fashion businesses understand, communicate and invest in biodiversity.
 Building off a current 'state of play', it highlights how businesses can take action now and what to consider as they begin their journey.
-Preferred Fiber and Material Matrix (PFMM) To be released later in 2023 Textile Exchange This interactive tool helps guide business sourcing decisions.
+Preferred Fiber and Material Matrix (PFMM) Textile Exchange This interactive tool helps guide business sourcing decisions.
 The matrix assesses the trade-offs of different sustainability certifications, initiatives and branded materials, helping businesses understand the impact of their fibres and materials choices.
 The PFMM shares data and guidance on over 65 of the most common materials, programmes and initiatives.
 Since publication the methodology has undergone revisions and public review, with a new iteration scheduled for release in 2023.
 Regenerative Agriculture Landscape Analysis Textile Exchange This framework helps the fashion and textile industry to understand, communicate and invest in regenerative agriculture.
 It is the first toolkit for the industry to credibly understand, implement and describe the benefits of work around regenerative agriculture.
 Key concepts/ideas include: the need to move away from siloed thinking to speed up the transition to regenerative agriculture; the need to root programmes in justice, equity and livelihoods; how regenerative agriculture cannot be defined in a single set of statements or practices; how the transition to regenerative agriculture is fundamental for the industry; and that regenerative agriculture is about much more than increasing soil carbon levels as part of climate mitigation strategies.